 Our values are central to everything we do in school.
 We aim for children to

-We have developed together as a staff, a clear progression through a structure of knowledge and skills based on the National Curriculum and identified subject-specific vocabulary and knowledge that allow links across other subjects.
+We have developed, together as a staff, a clear progression through a structure of knowledge and skills based on the National Curriculum, and we have collectively identified subject-specific vocabulary and knowledge that allow links across other subjects.
 Teachers create a positive attitude to science learning within their classrooms and reinforce an expectation that all children are capable of achieving high standards in science.

 Through various workshops, trips and interactions with experts, children have the understanding that science has changed our lives and that it is vital to the world’s future prosperity.
 Children learn the possibilities for careers in science as a result of our community links and connection with national agencies such as the STEM association.

 Class teachers are encouraged to have experimental areas/displays in their classrooms for children to develop their own investigations.

 Teachers use precise questioning in class to test conceptual knowledge and skills, and assess children regularly to identify those children with gaps in learning, so that all children keep up.

 In science we ensure all children have access to experiencing different environments and have hands on experimental experience, be allowed to ‘get things wrong’ and develop resilience and investigational skills.
 Working scientifically boxes are allocated to each year group so that teachers and children always have basic resources to hand to enable a range of scientific enquiry.
 Dataloggers and digital microscopes are also available to support further enquiry questions.